DurableDrupal/awebfactory-content-migration-rescue/README.md

 * [Pandoc Installation Guide](http://pandoc.org/installing.html)
 * [Pandoc examples](http://pandoc.org/demos.html)

-You might need to install latex and xelatex

-Instructions for Ubuntu and derivates:
+You will need to install latex for PDF generation.
+For example, on Ubuntu and derivates:

 ``` bash
 sudo apt-get install latex